-I don’t have one of these, as my sight loss isn’t severe enough, but my mother does, so it’s worth mentioning.
+I don’t have a Blue Badge, as my sight loss isn’t severe enough, but my mother does, so it’s worth mentioning.
 We can’t drive ourselves because of our sight, but if someone is driving my mother somewhere, they can use this badge to park legally in a disabled parking space to make it easier for her.

 The badge also contains a photo on the back, which can be uploaded as part of the online application, as we discovered last year when renewing it.
 So I was able to take Mum’s photo using a passport photo app on my phone, and put it online that way, which was great.

 And as well as the badge you also get a second card, with which you can state your time of arrival at the parking space (as some do have a time limit).
 It has a disc inside it containing a clock face, so you just turn the disc to make the appropriate time show in the window at the top of the card.
 So it’s really simple to use and very convenient, and is extremely helpful in a busy city like London where parking spaces are hard to come by.